 Compiled by the Road Trip Alberta team

 With 660,000+ square km of rugged land around us, we’re a province rich in gorgeous sights and ways to enjoy them.
 And when the time comes to get away from it all, to take a brief reprieve from the world’s chaos, you, my friend, are spoiled for choice.
-We suggest you indulge in some new scenery by road-tripping to a retreat at one of the coolest cabins in Alberta.
+So we suggest you indulge in some new scenery by road-tripping to a retreat at one of the coolest cabins in Alberta.